KAT-Advanced-Medical/KAM/docs/environmental/Chemical/05_detection_identification_items.md

 | Almost invisible, faint warm shimmer | Sarin |
 | Oily amber, slow to disperse | VX |

+{% hint style="info" %}
-> If a mission has turned off the *Enable Gas particle effects* setting, clouds are invisible regardless of agent — fall back on M8 paper, the JCAD detector, and smell to know what you're in.
+If a mission has turned off the *Enable Gas particle effects* setting, clouds are invisible regardless of agent — fall back on M8 paper, the JCAD detector, and smell to know what you're in.
+{% endhint %}

 ---